Field Trip & Research Travel Risk Management

 Why Managing Risk in Field-Based Learning and Research Matters

 Proactive risk management in this space is a shared responsibility.
-It ensures academic excellence is supported by robust safety planning, aligns with university policy, and upholds our duty of care to all trip participants.
+It ensures academic excellence is supported by safety planning, aligns with university policy, and upholds our duty of care to all trip participants.

 Trip Planning & Risk Approval: Step-by-Step Guidance